bmclark86/Getting-and-Cleaning-Data/README.md

 Human Activity Recognition Using Smartphones

 Files
-CodeBook.md a code book that describes the variables, the data, and any work that I performed to clean up the data
+CodeBook a code book that describes the variables, the data, and any work that I performed to clean up the data

 run_analysis.R prepares the data and then shows the 5 steps required for the project (see course assignment description for more details):
 Merges  training and  test sets to create one data set.